 Charles Naas was Deputy Ambassador and Charge d'Affairs in Tehran during the initial stages of Iran's revolution.
 Preceding that he was Director of Iranian Affairs and served also in Pakistan, India, Turkey, Afghanistan, as the ME advisor at the US's UN delegation, and retired from The Policy Planning Staff.

 David Isenberg is an independent researcher and writer on U.S. military, foreign policy, and national and international security issues.
-He is an Adjunct Scholar with the Cato Institute, a Senior Analyst with the online geopolitical consultancy Wikistrat, an Associate at NatoWatch, a Research Fellow at the Independent Institute, and a consultant to Al Jazeera English.
+He a Senior Analyst with the online geopolitical consultancy Wikistrat, an Associate at NatoWatch, a Research Fellow at the Independent Institute, and a consultant to Al Jazeera English.
 He is author of the book, Shadow Force: Private Security Contractors in Iraq.
 His blog, The PMSC Observer, focuses on private military and security contracting; a subject he has testified on to Congress.
 He also blogs regularly at the Huffington Post and previously was a United Press International columnist.
 He was a project director at the International Peace Research Institute, Oslo (PRIO), a Senior Analyst at the British American Security Information Council, and Senior Research Analyst at the Center for Defense Information.
 He holds a B.A. in International Studies from the University of Oregon and M.A. in International Affairs from American University and is a U.S. Navy veteran.
 You can email him at sento[at]earthlink[dot]net.

 Eli Clifton is a reporter at the American Independent News Network.
 He formerly wrote on U.S. national security at ThinkProgress.org and reported on U.S. foreign policy as well as trade and finance at the Washington bureau of IPS.
 His articles have also appeared on Right Web and in the South China Morning Post.
 Eli has a B.A. in Political Science from Bates College and an MSc in International Political Economy from the London School of Economics.